Financially reviewed by Patrick Flood, CFA.

 Introduction – Why Small Cap Value?

 Small-cap value stocks have beaten every other style and cap size of stocks historically.
 Small-caps have outperformed large-caps historically, and Value has outperformed Growth historically.
 These are known as the Size premium and the Value premium, two of the Fama-French risk factor premia that explain the differences in returns between diversified portfolios.
-Here is small cap value vs. the S&P 500 going back to 1972:
+Here is small cap value vs. other small caps and the S&P 500 going back to 1977:

 Here are some more impressive stats illustrating the glamour of small value: From 1928 through 2016, the S&P 500 index had a CAGR of 9.7%, while small-cap value stocks delivered 13.5%.
 Looking at 40-year periods since 1928, the average return of the S&P 500 was 10.9%, compared to 16.2% for small-cap value stocks.